 Most applications relate to alterations and additions to existing houses or were for new houses.
 The remaining applications were mostly for changes of use, new residential flat buildings, office and retail development.
 Applications vary greatly in complexity from relatively minor works to multi-million dollar proposals that have potentially significant environmental impacts.

 Most applications are advertised so that persons who may be affected have the opportunity to make submissions and to be heard before decisions are made.
 This results in a high level of public involvement and consideration in assessment and determination processes.
 Such matters will be generally determined by either a senior staff panel known as the Application Assessment Panel (AAP), or the Woollahra Local Planning Panel (WLPP) or Sydney Eastern City Planning Panel which are both panels made up of independent experts external to staff.
-At each of these panels, persons affected by proposed development have the opportunity to be heard before decisions are made in an open and transparent manner.

 Our role in building and construction work varies depending on whether or not we are appointed as the Principal Certifier (PC).
 If we are appointed as the PC, we become the building inspector for the work.
 In this role, we carry out critical stage inspections during the construction works to ensure that building work progresses in accordance with the approved plans and conditions of consent.
 We are appointed the PC for about 9% of construction projects.
 Therefore, the building inspector for most construction projects is a private certifier.
 In this case, it is not our responsibility to ensure building and construction compliance but we still get involved in response to complaints and in cases where accredited certifiers do not adequately meet their inspection and compliance obligations.